tristanheywood/colorimetric_sensor_reader/README.md

 ## Note: Antivirus Software

 This application uses [PyInstaller](https://www.pyinstaller.org/) to build a standalone .exe file.
-This can offen trigger antivirus false positives.
+This can offten trigger antivirus false positives.
 This is a known issue: https://github.com/pyinstaller/pyinstaller/issues/603.

 If this happens you will need to manually allow the application to run: